Wildlife

 Outside an UFFMA, Council requires a flying-fox roost management permit (FFRMP), available from the Department of Environment, Science and Innovation.

-A non-council applicant requires a FFRMP irrespective of the location of the roost.
+A non-Council applicant requires a FFRMP irrespective of the location of the roost.
 For further information please visit the Department of Environment, Science and Innovation website.

 - Nature Conservation Act 1992 - Part 5 Wildlife and habitat conservation.
 S.88C Restrictions relating to flying-foxes and flying-fox roosts.